KenzieAcademy-Students/challenge-maze-karenschick/README.md

 ## Reflection

-What different approaches or techniques did you consider when planning your implementation?
-What were the advantages and disadvantages of those alternatives?

-Instead of using Switch statement, I could have used else/if condtionals.
-I chose to use a switch statement as they work evaluate only character or integer datatype.
-They are also faster than coniditonals and are more readable.
+Instead of using Switch statement, I could have used else/if conditional statements.
+I chose to use switch statements as they evaluate only character or integer datatype.
+They are also faster than if/else statements and are more readable.